AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/require-time-approval-for-projects.md

 product-area: projects
 navigation-topic: manage-projects
 title: Require time to be approved for a project
-description: (NOTE: THIS IS LINKED TO THE UI IN A TOOLTIP IN THE EDIT PROJECT MODAL)
+description: "(NOTE: THIS IS LINKED TO THE UI IN A TOOLTIP IN THE EDIT PROJECT MODAL)"
 ---

 # Require time to be approved for a project